AdaCore/gnatstudio/docs/users_guide/extending.rst

 * the empty string

   Indicates that the hook doesn't take any argument.
-None should be passed to :file:`Hook.run` and none should be expected by the various commands connected to that hook, other than the hook name itself.
+None should be passed to :func:`Hook.run` and none should be expected by the various commands connected to that hook, other than the hook name itself.

 * :command:`general`